There's a race of men that don't fit in,

 —The Men That Don't Fit In, by Robert Service

 After all the years of talking about returning to the Swiss Alps to climb the Matterhorn it was finally summit day and I was scrambling up the mountain.
-My climbing guide Tino and I made an alpine start in the dark from the Hörnli Hut a little over an hour earlier.
+My climbing guide Tino and I had made an alpine start in darkness from the Hörnli Hut a little over an hour earlier.
 We were well on our way up and making good time as dawn broke over the surrounding peaks of the Pennine Alps.
 We had not yet reached the Solvay hut, where most climbers make the go/no-go decision to continue on to the summit.
-It was a relief to be able to turnoff my headlamp and see the route in daylight, but what the dawn revealed about the weather made my heart sink.
+It was a relief to turn off my headlamp and see the route in daylight, but what the dawn revealed about the weather made my heart sink.
 The horizon was a solid mass of dark storm clouds heading swiftly towards the Matterhorn.

-The day before at the Hörnli Hut I spoke to climbers who had just attempted the Matterhorn, but were forced to turn around at the Solvay Hut because of snow at a lower elevation than usual for August and deteriorating weather.
+The day before at the Hörnli Hut I spoke to climbers who attempted the Matterhorn.
+They were forced to turn around at the Solvay Hut because of snow at a lower elevation than usual for August and deteriorating weather.
+My prospects did not seem any better.
 Thunderstorms dominated the forecast all week.
 The night before my summit day, lightning struck all the peaks around us.
 Just a few weeks earlier an American woman was killed by lightning on the Matterhorn.
 I had to wonder, was all the time, money, and other dreams deferred that I invested into climbing the Matterhorn going to be for nothing?
 I no longer had any control of my destiny; all we could do now was keep going and hope for the best.

 It was the last Sunday of August in 2017.
 I had traveled halfway around the world from my home in Seattle to chase a sixteen-year-old dream.
 In early September of 2001 I was last in Zermatt hiking below the Matterhorn.
 I made a promise to myself then that one day I would return to climb the Matterhorn.
 In a way though, the real reason I was climbing in Switzerland went back nearly thirty years.